This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 1. Strategic Location & Global Connectivity

 Malaysia provides easy access to major Asian markets, including China, Singapore, India, Thailand, and Indonesia.
-It also hosts some of the busiest ports like Port Klang and Tanjung Pelepas, and is part of major trade agreements, including RCEP and AFTA.
+It also hosts some of the busiest ports suck as Port Klang and Tanjung Pelepas, and is part of major trade agreements, including RCEP and AFTA.

 2. Robust Economic Growth

-With a forecasted GDP growth rate of 4.5%–5.5% in 2025, Malaysia’s diversified economy is driven by sectors such as technology, green energy, halal industry, manufacturing, and digital services.
+With a forecasted GDP growth rate of 4.0% to 4.7% in 2026, Malaysia’s diversified economy is driven by sectors such as technology, green energy, halal industry, manufacturing, and digital services.

 3. Pro-Business Environment